Readit News logoReadit News

 That is so true.
 I am still deploying good old .war files to full blown Java app servers backed by simple SQL databases (all clustered and stuff) with some handwritten cli tools and a Jenkins server.
 Shit is fast, shit scales, shit just works.
 It is a pleasure to work with

-jeremycarter · 7 months ago
+jeremycarter · a year ago

 98% of teams I've worked on did not need microservices.